 In the end it’s not only going to be the fish, but it is going to be a number of smaller sequences, that culminate in any rewarding experience.
 The company, the casting, the environment, the weather, the flies, and the things you see and hear.
 Any bass on a fly on the coast is a bonus a reward.

-This is what I tried to capture at the primer workshops in Bella Vista, and to a large extent I have a sense that this happened not for any particular reason other than the simple fact of great people.
+This is what I try to capture at my saltwater fly workshops and to a large extent I have a sense that this happens a lot not for any particular reason other than the simple fact of the company of great people.
 Many times too much attention and focus is afforded the capture and subsequent display of fish.
-When you consider the learning effort the fly angler has or is making over long periods of time, this is often forgotten about.
+When you consider the learning effort the fly angler has or is making over long periods of time, this aspect is often forgotten about.

 It’s through the appreciation of the greater number of the challenging aspects of fly fishing that ‘catching’ often isn’t the singular pursuit, especially at the beginning.
 This doesn’t make it more superior of effective – its simply very difficult.
 As the difficulty is lessened through effort, catching becomes a part of the experience.

-I learned a lot from the workshops, what I might change and adapt but ultimately I continued to learn what it is and means to be a bass fishing guide living and working in Ireland.
+I learn a lot from these workshops, what I might change and adapt but ultimately I continue to learn what it is and means to be a bass angler living in Ireland.